 Walking tours are led by History Project staff including historian Charles Denson or poet/teaching artist Amanda Deutch, who have over 100 years of family history in Coney Island!
 All tours begin with a private visit to the History Project's exhibition center under the Wonder Wheel's iconic entrance sign on Denos D. Vourderis Place (West 12th Street), just a few steps off the Boardwalk.
 The 1-1/2 hour tour includes a talk on the exhibits, photographs and artifacts on display, including an original Steeplechase horse from the legendary ride that gave Steeplechase Park its name; "Skully," a giant skull from the Spookhouse and Spook-A-Rama dark rides.

 Coney Island History Project Walking tours are offered year-round on Saturdays and Sundays.
-From Memorial Day Weekend through Labor Day Weekend (May 28- September 4, 2016), Coney Island History Project Walking Tours are offered at 1:30 pm.
-From September 10, 2016 though May 21, 2017, tours start at 12:30pm.
+From April 9 through September 3, 2017, Coney Island History Project Walking Tours are offered at 1:30 pm.
+From September 10, 2017 though the fall and winter, tours start at 12:30 pm.
 A tour is confirmed when we have a minimum of 3 reservations.
 Advance purchase of tickets through our event reservation website is required since tours are limited to approx. 12 people.

-If a tour is confirmed and has not sold out online, the remaining tickets will be available for cash purchase on the day of the tour when the History Project opens at 1:00p, (from May 28-September 4, 2016) or prior to the tour (spring, winter and fall).
+If a tour is confirmed and has not sold out online, the remaining tickets will be available for cash purchase on the day of the tour when the History Project opens at 1:00 pm, (from May 28-September 4, 2016) or prior to the tour (spring, winter and fall).

-Throughout the year, individuals and groups may schedule a private visit to the History Project exhibit center and walking tour on a weekend or weekday.
+Throughout the year, individuals and groups may schedule a walking tour including a private visit to the History Project exhibit center on a weekend or weekday.

 Charles Denson is executive director of the nonprofit Coney Island History Project, which has created an oral history archive and sponsors educational exhibits, school programs and performances.
 He is the author of "Coney Island: Lost and Found," named 2002 New York Book of the Year by the New York Society Library.
 Mr. Denson grew up in Coney Island and began documenting his neighborhood as a boy, a passion that continues to this day.
 A writer, photographer and art director, he began his career in 1971 as a photographer for New York magazine and has since worked as art director for numerous publications.
 In 1999 he was awarded a Chronicle journalism fellowship at the Graduate School of Journalism at the University of California, Berkeley.
 In 2013 the New York State Marine Education Association presented the Herman Melville Award to Mr. Denson for his environmental advocacy on behalf of Coney Island Creek.